bigeasy/strata/diary.md

 Shaking my head gear clear of all this hanging on.

+## Error Propagation

+I've got a problem now, and it's one that I solved in Cadence.
+I've got a wrapper around my callback that simplifies error handling, but if I've called a callback in user space that throws an exception, I'm going to swallow that user space exception, when really it was supposed to propagate.

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.